 Grants are always needed to help us meet the annual costs involved in running the Hospice and in organising and delivering the services that we provide.
 Our services are free of charge and include our Inpatient Unit, Outpatient Clinic and Day Service based at the Oak Centre.

-For further information about ways in which charitable trusts and foundations can become valued partners of Wigan & Leigh Hospice, please contact our Trust and Foundations Lead Cathy Harper firstname.lastname@example.org 01942 525566 or fill in the form.
+For further information about ways in which charitable trusts and foundations can become valued partners of Wigan & Leigh Hospice, please contact us on: firstname.lastname@example.org or call Kate Gaynor on 01942 525566.